Chiropractor for a bulging disc

-Do your research
+Do your research on chiropractors

 That only covers the on-paper qualifications.
 If all those are in order, continue your research into the following areas:

-The minimally invasive alternative
+The minimally invasive alternative to chiropractors

-If chiropractic therapy proves ineffective for managing back or neck pain caused by a bulging disc, contact Laser Spine Institute.
-Our surgeons have helped tens of thousands of patients find relief from neck and back pain.
-If you would like to find out whether you are a candidate for one of our minimally invasive, outpatient procedures, call to set up your initial consultation or request a review of your MRI or CT scan.
+If chiropractic therapy proves ineffective for managing neck or back pain caused by a bulging disc, contact Laser Spine Institute today.
+Our board-certified surgeons+ have helped thousands of patients find relief from neck and back pain, setting us apart as the leader in minimally invasive spine surgery.